The measurable Kesten theorem: Spectral radius and the fundamental group -- a sharp bound

 \subsection{Relations in deterministic graphs}

 In this section we analyze the spectral radius of a fixed rooted $d$-regular infinite graph using random walks on its fundamental group.

-For a graph $G$ rooted at $o\in V(G)$ and a set $N$ of excursions in $G$ starting at $o$, let $\left\Vert N\right\Vert $ be the norm of the Markov operator corresponding to the random walk on the free group $\pi _{1}(G,o)$ where the step distribution is the uniform measure on $N$.
-Note that $N$ may not be closed to taking inverses, so the Markov operator need not be self-adjoint.
-However, we have
+For a graph $G$ rooted at $o\in V(G)$ and an arbitrary finite multiset $N$ of cycles in $G$ starting at $o$, we will also use $N$ to denote the corresponding Markov operator on the fundamental group $\pi_{1}(G,o)$ (which is a free product of copies of $\mathbb Z$ and the group of order $2$), where the step distribution is the uniform measure on $N$.
+Let $\left\Vert N\right\Vert $ denote the operator norm.
+The adjoint of the operator $N$ is the operator corresponding to the multi-set $N^{-1}=\left\{ w^{-1}\mid w\in N\right\}$.
+The multi-set $N$ may not be closed to taking inverses, so the Markov operator need not be self-adjoint.
+We will use the property